gnosia93/eks-grv-mig/perf/readme.md

 ## JVM Option Check ##

-below output is mac book JVM flags, which mean if JVM supports native instructions
+below output is mac book JVM flags, which mean if JVM supports native instructions and some JVM spedific optimizations
 ```
 $ java -XX:+PrintFlagsFinal -version | grep Use